-4.1.43.
-There has been an increase in sport and recreational facilities in the City in recent years, with much of the increase resulting from additional private gym facilities within office developments and some hotels.
+4.1.47 There has been an increase in sport and recreational facilities in the City in recent years, with much of the increase resulting from additional private gym facilities within office developments and some hotels.
 The rapid growth in the working population, as well as the increasing recognition of the importance of healthy lifestyles, means there is a continued demand for these facilities.

-- 4.1.44.
-While such facilities are important in meeting sport and recreational needs, it will not always be necessary to prevent their change of use, due to the fluid nature of the private market.
-However, any proposals involving the loss of sport and recreational facilities must be accompanied by evidence of a lack of need for those facilities.
-Current facilities and uses should be retained where a continuing need exists.
-If this is not feasible, preference will be given to a similar type of sport and recreational use in the first instance. - 4.1.45.
-Open spaces and publicly accessible rooftops can provide valuable sports and recreational facilities in the densely built City environment.
+- 4.1.48 While such facilities are important in meeting sport and recreational needs, it will not always be necessary to prevent their change of use, due to the fluid nature of the private market.
+The City Corporation will protect existing public sports and recreation facilities in situ, where there is a need, and encourage the provision of new public and private facilities.
+Where in situ provision is not feasible, services should be delivered from other facilities without reducing the level of provision.
+However, any proposals involving the loss of public sport and recreational facilities must be accompanied by evidence of a lack of need for those facilities.
+Current public facilities and uses should be retained where a continuing need exists.
+If this is not feasible, preference will be given to a similar type of sport and recreational use in the first instance. - 4.1.49 The loss of private facilities such as gyms through redevelopment or change of use will be permitted where the replacement uses meet other objectives in this Plan.
+Following changes to the Use Classes Order introduced in September 2020, existing gyms and other indoor recreational uses could be converted to a range of alternative Class E commercial, business and service uses without planning permission, unless there are specific planning conditions attached to a site which prevent this. - 4.1.50 Open spaces and publicly accessible rooftops can provide valuable formal or informal sports and recreational facilities in the densely built City environment.
+An imaginative approach to multi-purpose structures in outdoor spaces can allow seating and other street furniture to be designed to also facilitate physical activities that promote health and fitness, such as stretching, sit ups and markers for walking and running distances.
+Outdoor exercise is beneficial but those exercising need to mindful of the safety of others and the busy city centre context.

-Policy HIC8: Play areas and facilities
+Policy HLIC8: Play areas and facilities

-1. The City Corporation will protect existing play provision and seek additional or enhanced play facilities or space, particularly in areas where a need has been identified, by:

-- protecting existing play areas and facilities and, on redevelopment, requiring the replacement of facilities either on-site or nearby to an equivalent or better standard; - requiring external play space and facilities as part of major new residential developments;

-- where the creation of new play facilities is not possible, requiring developers to work with the City Corporation to deliver enhanced provision nearby, or financial contributions to enable the provision of facilities elsewhere; - promoting opportunities for informal play and play within open spaces where it is not possible to secure formal play areas.

-2. Play areas and facilities must be inclusive and not be located in areas of poor air quality due to the negative health impacts on young children.
+- 1. The City Corporation will protect existing play provision and seek additional or enhanced play facilities or space, particularly in areas where a need has been identified, by: - protecting existing play areas and facilities and, on redevelopment, requiring the replacement of facilities either on-site or nearby to an equivalent or better standard; - requiring external play space and facilities as part of major new residential developments; - where the creation of new play facilities is not possible, requiring developers to work with the City Corporation to deliver enhanced provision nearby, or provide financial contributions to enable the provision of facilities elsewhere; and - promoting opportunities for informal play and play within open spaces where it is not possible to secure formal play areas. - 2.
+Play areas and facilities must be inclusive and not be located in areas of poor air quality due to the negative health impacts on young children.

-4.1.46.
-Play is essential for the healthy development of children and takes place in both formal and informal spaces.
+4.1.51 Play is essential for the healthy development of children and takes place in both formal and informal spaces.
 Formal play spaces include areas specifically designed and designated for play.